 The list of

-We therefore recommend a "tailor-made" drafting, avoiding copying the list proposed by the INPI.
-This list is often too broad (increasing the risks of conflict with third parties), or too narrow (the owner's activity is not always well covered).
+We therefore recommend "tailor-made" drafting, avoiding copying the list proposed by INPI.
+This list is often too broad (increasing the risk of conflict with third parties), or too narrow (the owner's activity is not always well covered).

 For example, certain professions such as coaching, business consulting or consulting to individuals are not directly covered by the Nice Classification.
 Classes should be chosen and services should be written according to the subject matter of the advice provided.